Top 20 Jobs of the future: How to prepare for the AI revolution

 Emerging fields and future industries

-The following fields have gained some prominence lately because of media attention.
-You can expect their impact on society to grow further in the future.
+The following are some of the fastest-growing industries that have gained some popularity lately because of media attention.
+You can expect them to grow in the future.

-Due to the sudden popularity of ChatGPT, development in this field will continue to escalate.
-There will still be many experimenters testing out new means of utilizing AI.
-Investors will also continue to hop on board, resulting in the creation of numerous applications.
+Due to the sudden popularity of ChatGPT, development in this field will continue to grow.
+There will still be many experimenters testing out new ways to use AI.
+With big players investing heavily in this technology, new opportunities will surely follow.
 The massive interest will also draw regulators into the picture to study the ethics involved in AI.

 • Computer science degree